Who We Are

 Who Keeps the House Running?

 The energy behind the House comes from the more than 150 volunteers who lend their time to assist with all facets of the House.
 While staying at the House, families are also considered volunteers.
 They are responsible for their own cleaning, laundry and cooking.
-There is a small paid staff that consists of Executive Director, Margaret Anderson, Family Services Manager, Margaret Wakefield, Director of Development, Jenne Wason, Development Manager, Kelley Montfort, Development Associate, Sindy Humphrey, Communications Associate, Brianna Evans, Office Administrator, Edina Usanovic, Manager of Volunteers & Programs, Amanda Crawford, Family Room Coordinator Lee Bentum and Facilities Coordinator Paul Pogue.
+There is a small paid staff that consists of Executive Director, Margaret Anderson, Family Services Manager, Margaret Wakefield, Director of Development, Jenne Wason, Development Manager, Kelley Montfort, Development Associate, Sindy Humphrey, Communications Associate, Brianna Evans, Office Administrator, Jessi Linn Davies (Edina Usanovic on Mat.
+Leave), Family Room and Volunteer Coordinator, Lee Bentum and Facilities Coordinator Paul Pogue.
 There are also six part-time Family Services Coordinators and a part-time bookkeeper.

 Who Owns the House?